Our Privacy Notice - How we use, store and transmit personal data

 Your record may include some or all of the following:

-- Your name, address and date of birth;
+- Your name, email, contact number, postal address and date of birth.

-- Contact we have had with you, such as appointments;
+- Contact we have had with you, such as enquiries made via a website or confirmed appointments.

-- Therapy notes, test results and reports kept confidentially by your own therapist.
+- Therapy notes, test results and reports kept on our database and by the relevant therapist.

 - Relevant information from referrers such as health professionals or relatives.

-We have many patients with similar names so it vitally important for all patients to be properly identified as individuals.
-In order to be absolutely sure that you have been correctly identified we may ask you for a number of pieces of information.
-Suitable items include:
+We have many patients with similar names so it is important for all patients to be properly identified as individuals.
+In order to be sure that you have been correctly identified we may ask you for a number of pieces of information.
+Relevant data items include:

-For the purpose of sending sensitive and confidential information such as therapy reports, referrals and test results we use password protection on all documents transmitted.
+For the purpose of sending sensitive and confidential information such as referrals, appointment confirmations and test results we use industry standard SSL encryption.
+Written assessment reports are also password protected to provide additional data security.

-- Do not give more personal information than we need to process your request.
+- Provide more personal information than we need to process your request.

-- Do not ask us to send you personal details that you would not want seen by other people.
+- Ask us to send you personal details that you would not want seen by other people.

 - If you have an urgent question or feel at risk after going home after treatment contact an emergency service e.g. 111 NHS emergency service or 999 for life threatening conditions by telephone, do NOT email Think CBT Ltd. in an emergency.